fenok/react-router-typesafe-routes/README.md

 > ⚠ For react-router v5, see [v0.3.2](https://www.npmjs.com/package/react-router-typesafe-routes/v/0.3.2).

-The library provides extensible type safety for path params, search params, state, and hash on building and parsing URLs, including nested routes.
+The library provides extensible type safety via validation for path params, search params, state, and hash on building and parsing URLs and state objects, including nested routes.

 ## Installation